Optimizing Connected Components Graph Partitioning With Minimum Size Constraints Using Integer Programming and Spectral Clustering Techniques: Valid Inequalities

 \section{Valid Inequalities}

+\review{Defining valid inequalities is a standard technique in Integer Programming to obtain improved formulations.
+Specifically, these inequalities are designed to cut-off, or tighten, a fractional part of the feasible region of a linear program and retain integral feasible solutions.
+Additionally, valid inequalities can reduce solution times by decreasing the number of nodes explored in the Branch and Bound (B\&B) tree.
+In this section, various families of valid inequalities are presented and analyzed.
+A computational study of the effectiveness of each family of inequalities, with respect to the corresponding formulation of the graph partitioning problem, is presented in Section \ref{resultados}.}

-In this section, a variety of classes of valid inequalities are stated.
-The first family of valid inequalities arises if there exist leafs in the graph.
+The first family of valid inequalities arises if there are leaves in the graph.
 Thus, if $\ell \in V$ is a node such that $u \in V$ is its unique neighbor, then the edge $\{\ell,u\}$ is part of any feasible solution.
 Hence, the following inequality holds:

-\begin{theorem} Let $i \in V$ be a node with $|\delta(i)| = 1$ and $N(i) = \{r\}$.
+\begin{theorem} Let $i \in V$ be a node with $|\delta(i)| = 1$ and $N(i) = \{j\}$.
 The equations

 are valid for \PrimerModelo.
-Additionally, \( x_{ir}=1\), \( f_{ri}=1\), and \(f_{ir}=0\) are valid for \SegundoModelo. \end{theorem} \begin{proof} Since $i \in V$ is a leaf in $G$ and $\alpha > 1$, then $\{r,i\}$ belongs to some connected component.
+Additionally, \( x_{ij}=1\), \( f_{ji}=1\), and \(f_{ij}=0\) are valid for \SegundoModelo. \end{theorem} \begin{proof} Since $i \in V$ is a leaf in $G$ and $\alpha > 1$, then $\{j,i\}$ belongs to some connected component.
 For {\PrimerModelo}, at most $\beta - 2$ units of flow are sent to node $i$, meanwhile by flow conservation, zero units of flow are sent in the opposite direction.
-On the other hand, for {\SegundoModelo}, one unit of flow is sent from node $r$ to node $i$, and by flow conservation no unit of flow are sent in the opposite direction. \end{proof}
+On the other hand, for {\SegundoModelo}, one unit of flow is sent from node $j$ to node $i$, and by flow conservation no unit of flow are sent in the opposite direction.